 Suppose, however, that the client has given me fantastic photos of Fido to work from, great lighting, sharp detail, flexible on the pose, but then adds, “I’d like him to be wearing his collar with his name tag on it.
 He also likes to sleep with his favorite fifteen stuffed animals and toys.”

 The collar would be no problem and would not affect the cost.
 The same would apply to maybe sticking a bow-tie on Fido, or even a comical pair of glasses if that’s what the client wanted.
 Some of that I can make up, and I would consider that part of the foundation.
 All of those toys, however, very specific toys, well, that’s going to definitely be an added cost, as would any other additional specific details that the client would like to include.
 Any additional animals would also affect the cost.
 While a few have asked, I decline the opportunity to paint a person and an animal in the same portrait.

 Painting these animals is a joy most of the time and I find that I like hearing the ‘back story’, too.
 We sure do love our animals, and hearing folks talk about the personality of their furry, hairy, or feathered friend is something I enjoy very much.
 I’ve no doubt that it helps me paint a better likeness and hopefully capture some of that personality in the painting.
 One of my favorites was Chase, the happy German Shepherd (at left) with his titanium tooth.

 I enjoy these commissions, and will continue to do them as long as folks keep asking me to.
 To see more of these images, please visit my portfolio.
-If you’ve been thinking about a commission, or just have any questions that weren’t addressed here, please do drop me a line, either on Facebook or by email, and I’ll be happy to answer them.
+If you’ve been thinking about a commission, or just have any questions that weren’t addressed here, please do drop me a line and I’ll be happy to answer them.